Skip to Content

 Access control

-Every collection that holds sensitive data has access defined (read, create, update, delete):
+Every collection that holds sensitive data defines explicit read, create, update, and delete access:

 Local API: overrideAccess is non-negotiable